I have been on a carnivore diet for over ten years. Throughout this time, I’ve got to know every possible type of meat out there, including bison.

-- Avoid purchasing meat with broken packaging since it could be exposed to the air and pathogens.
+- Avoid purchasing bison and beef with broken packaging since it could be exposed to the air and pathogens.

-- While cooking and preparing meat, clean your hands often.
+- While cooking and preparing bison and beef, clean your hands often.

 - Utilize a separate chopping board for steak and immediately wash it and any tools you use.

-- Do not store meat in the refrigerator for more than three days or in your fridge for over three months.
+- Do not store bison and beef in the refrigerator for more than three days or in your fridge for over three months.

 - Cook ground meat with an internal temperature of 165°F and whole steak to a range of 145°F.